 Additional terms and conditions:

-* Hawai‘i Promise is available for Hawai‘i residents who enroll in six or more credits at a UH Community Colleges during the Fall or Spring terms.
+- Hawai‘i Promise is available for Hawai‘i residents who enroll in six or more credits at a UH Community College during the Fall or Spring terms.

-* To qualify, students must submit their FAFSA and make Satisfactory Academic Progress (e.g., 2.0 grade point average).
+- To qualify, students must submit their FAFSA and meet Satisfactory Academic Progress (e.g., 2.0 grade point average).